Choosing Between Schedule, Budget, Scope, and Quality

-Argumentum ad populum is that the best way to beat your competitor is to one-up him.
-If he has 2 features, you need 3 (4 would be even better).
-If he is budgeting 1 x $ on his solution, you need to spend 2 x $.
+The argumentum ad populum is that the best way to beat your competitor is to one-up him.
+If he has two features, you need three (four would be even better).
+If he is budgeting 1 x $ on his solution, you must spend 15 x $.

 This arms race style upmanship is a dead-end.
 It’s a prohibitively expensive, reactionary, and is a schizophrenic paranoid way of developing software.
-Organizations following this philosophy can’t plan for the future, they can only react to the past.
-They don’t lead by innovation, they follow by imitation.
-If you want to rapidly build a leading solution and not merely mimic existing products, you need to focus on innovation and quality.
+Organizations following this philosophy can’t plan for the future; they can only react to the past.
+They don’t lead by innovation; they follow by imitation.
+To rapidly build a great solution and not merely mimic existing products, you need to focus on innovation and quality.

-The traditional Project Management iron triangle model proposes that every project is controlled by these four elements:
+The traditional Project Management iron triangle model proposes that these four elements control every project:

 Illustration 1.
 The PM Iron Triangle

-Some project managers believe that you can only pick three out of the four variables.
-I don’t agree, because quality should never be compromised.
-Would you buy a new car knowing that it has a defective engine or transmission?
-Most likely not, regardless of how many other features it has or if it shipped on time to the dealer.
-Quality is not a variable and is a ‘given’, and as such, it should always be baked into the the product.
+Some development managers argue that you can only prioritize three key project variables—scope, schedule, budget, and quality.
+I disagree because quality should never be treated as negotiable.
+Would you buy a brand-new car with a defective engine or transmission?
+Probably not, no matter how many other features it boasts or how promptly it was delivered to the dealership.
+Quality isn’t just another variable—it’s a non-negotiable foundation that must be baked into the product from the start.

-In this posting, I’ll share with you a few insights into selecting the lesser of two evils, and some specific project hostage negotiation techniques that may help you get out of some tight delivery spots.
+In this post, I’ll share insights on navigating these difficult choices, identifying the lesser of two evils, and employing practical project “hostage negotiation” techniques to help you tackle tight delivery challenges effectively.

 The Project Web

-On the surface, each of the four options from the list above seems to be equally weighted, but in reality, It’s not as simple.
-In a dynamic living and breathing software project, the schedule, budget, and scope actually carry different degree of importance and impact each other in subtle ways.
+On the surface, the four options listed above—schedule, budget, scope, and quality—may appear to carry equal weight.
+However, in reality, it’s far more nuanced.
+In a dynamic, living, and evolving software project, schedule, budget, and scope hold varying levels of importance and influence, often impacting each other in complex and subtle ways.

 Illustration 2.
 The Project pyramid

-It turns out that rather than a interwoven triangular knot that is made up of equal sides that can be resized and traded equally, the project elements actually resemble an intricate spider web (illustration 3).
-This structure in turn is controlled by many variant and dynamic factors.
-As you apply force (i.e. poll or push) to any strand in this web, the whole web flexes and deforms unevenly in multiple axis.
-Each change you apply to the project (adding scope, increasing the budget, etc.) will ripple through the entire project structure like a pebble dropped in a pond.
+It turns out that, rather than resembling an evenly balanced triangular knot where each side can be resized or traded equally, the elements of a project are more like an intricate spider web (see illustration 3).
+This web is controlled by numerous variable and dynamic factors.
+When you apply force—whether pulling or pushing—on any strand of this web, the entire structure flexes and deforms unevenly across multiple axes.
+Each change you introduce to the project—whether adding scope, increasing the budget, or altering the timeline—sends ripples through the entire project structure, much like a pebble dropped into a pond.

 Illustration 3.
 The Project Element Web